funseiki/cost_of_a_vote/data/README.txt

   `cd votes`
   `rsync -avz --delete --delete-excluded govtrack.us::govtrackdata/us/113/rolls/ .`

-  where the 113 is the cycle of congress you want voting info for.
+  where the 113 is the session of congress you want voting info for.

 5) Get members of congress from here: https://github.com/unitedstates/congress-legislators